Computing Universal Plans for Partially Observable Multi-Agent Routing Using Answer Set Programming: Problem

-An \textit{instantiation} is to assign an initial profile $\bm{i} \in E^N$ to agents, where $\bm{i}_i$ is the initial position of agent $i$ and $\bm{i}_i \neq \bm{i}_j, \forall i \neq j$.
-That is to say, any two agents cannot be placed at the same initial position.
-We desire a deterministic \textit{policy} $\pi_i: O_i \mapsto A$ for each agent $i$, which is a mapping from the set of agent $i$'s local states to the set of actions.
-Given a configuration, a \textit{policy profile} $\bm{\pi} = (\pi_1, \cdots, \pi_n)$ is said to be feasible if the following three conditions are satisfied for any possible instantiation, \begin{enumerate} \item No collision happens between any pair of agents. \item Once an agent has reached her goal, she will stop and serve as a fixed obstacle. \item All agents successfully reach their goals within finite time steps. \end{enumerate}
+An \textit{instantiation} is to assign an initial profile $\{\alpha_i\}_{i \in N} \in V^N$ to agents, where $\alpha_i$ is the initial position of agent~$i$ and $\alpha_i \neq \alpha_j, \forall i \neq j$.
+This means that no two agents can be placed at the same initial position.
+We desire a deterministic \textit{policy} $\pi_i: O_i \mapsto A$ for each agent~$i$, which is a mapping from its local states to actions.
+Note that an intermediate perturbation (or replacement) of agents' locations during routing is equivalent to instantiating them in different initial positions and let them re-route.
+Given a configuration, a \textit{policy profile} $\{\pi_i\}_{i \in N}$ is \textit{feasible} if the following three conditions are satisfied for all possible instantiations, \begin{enumerate} \item No collision happens between any pair of agents. \item Once an agent has reached her goal, she will stop and serve as a fixed obstacle. \item All agents can successfully reach their goals within finite steps. \end{enumerate} A configuration is \textit{solvable} if there exists a feasible policy profile for this configuration.